Understanding the Approach

 The premise is simple: most of what drives your behaviour happens outside conscious awareness.
 The patterns that keep you stuck aren't thinking errors to be corrected - they're survival strategies that made sense once but may not serve you now.

-Understanding where they came from is how you get choice about whether to keep running them.
+Understanding where they came from can be one way of getting more choice about whether to keep running them.

 It's not lying on a couch talking about your mother while someone silently takes notes.
 That's the cartoon version.